 One of the great advantages for card holders is that you are usually not billed directly for deadhead, or unoccupied hours.
 In other words the rate for one way trips are usually built into the hourly rate for the card.
 This makes the price per hour for these one way trips fairly competitive, but means that return round trips can be more expensive (than other methods such as charter), although some jet card providers do offer discounts for round trips.

 Another big advantage is the consistency of service.
-With the large fractional operators you'll be flying on their fleet of consistently equipped and maintained aircraft.
+With the large fleet operators, such as fractional operators, you'll be flying on their fleet of consistently equipped and maintained aircraft.
 With the charter brokers you'll have one point of call to arrange your travel needs.

-Note, in 2021, due to record levels of demand, several jet card providers have closed their programs to new customers, and card prices have increased quite significantly.
+Note, in 2021 and into 2022, due to record levels of demand, several jet card providers have closed their programs to new customers, and card prices have increased quite significantly.
+In 2022, with the increasing cost of fuel, many jet card providers have added fuel surcharges, or increased their hourly rates.

-Read the latest jet card news below and download the full guide to the right.
+Read the latest jet card news below and access the full detailed comparison to the right.